greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/event-booth-questions_1.md

 ---
-title: "Guide to Working the Booth at Events"
+title: Guide to Working the Booth at Events
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/event-booth-questions_1/
+description: ''
+linkTitle: Guide to Working the Booth at Events
+type: docs
 ---

 ## Guide to Working the Booth at Events